 a.
 Regulatory Flexibility Act

-The Regulatory Flexibility Act requires NCUA to prepare an analysis of any significant economic impact any proposed regulation may have on a substantial number of small entities (primarily those under $50 million in assets).
-Because the proposed rule only applies to FICUs with $10 billion or more in assets, it will not have any economic impact on small credit unions.
+The Regulatory Flexibility Act requires NCUA to prepare an analysis of any significant economic impact any regulation may have on a substantial number of small entities (primarily those under $50 million in assets).
+Because this final rule only applies to FICUs with $10 billion or more in assets, it will not have any economic impact on small credit unions.

 b.
 Paperwork Reduction Act

-The Paperwork Reduction Act of 1995 (PRA) applies to rulemakings in which an agency by rule creates a new paperwork burden on regulated entities Start Printed Page 3920or increases an existing burden.
+The Paperwork Reduction Act of 1995 (PRA) applies to rulemakings in which an agency by rule creates a new paperwork burden on regulated entities or increases an existing burden.
 For purposes of the PRA, a paperwork burden may take the form of a reporting or recordkeeping requirement, both referred to as information collections.
-The proposed changes to part 702 do not impose any new information collection requirements, and there is no new burden.
+The changes to part 702 only alter the dates on which already required information is required and acted on, and do not impose any new information collection requirements.
+There is no new burden.

 d.
 Assessment of Federal Regulations and Policies on Families